imCodePartnerAB/imDbAnonymizer/README.md

 ## About me and us
 I work for imCode AB which is a Swedish company specialized in advanced
-web-services, mostly for big organizations and communal services.
+web-services, mostly for big organizations and municipalities services.

 Here I work mainly as system developer and most of my time is managing
 servers and applications running on these.
 From time to time I also get